balins/sorting-comparator/README.md

 defaults can be changed in `defaults.py` module

 ## usage in external modules
-create `SortingTester` instance with custom parameters or pass `None`s to use defaults
+create `SortingTester` instance (all parameters are optional and can be replaced by defaults if not provided)

 then just call its run() and/or other methods

 ## output
 A folder containing:
-- two .png files containing line charts for respectively time of execution and number of dominant operations for each of sorting algorithms and every sample size
+- two .png files containing line charts for respectively time of execution and number of basic operations for each of sorting algorithms and every sample size
-- two .csv files containing data about time of operation and number of dominant operations for each algorithm and every sample size
+- two .csv files containing data about time of operation and number of basic operations for each algorithm and every sample size

 ## extending by custom sortings
-custom sorting is a module containing a function implementing interface `sort(list_to_sort: list, caller: MeasurableSorting) -> list`
+custom sorting is a module containing a function implementing interface `sort(list_to_sort: list) -> int`

-custom sorting should sort and return input list and increment caller's field `ops_counter` for every performed dominant operation
+a custom sorting should sort input list and return number of basic operations performed

-custom sorting should be placed in `sorting` directory and the directory's `__init__.py` should be updated to export new sorting module
+a custom sorting should be placed in `sorting` directory and the directory's `__init__.py` should be updated to export new sorting module